codefresh-io/docs.codefresh.io/_posts/2024-11-30-nov-gitops.md

 ---
 ## Features & enhancements

+### General: Annotate image by name via CLI
+Now using the CLI, you can annotate your images also by their names, instead of only the image SHA.

+You can easily find and copy the image name from the Images dashboard.

+{% include
+   image.html
+   lightbox="true"
+   file="/images/whats-new/nov24/image-name-images-dashboard.png"
+   url="/images/whats-new/nov24/image-name-images-dashboard.png"
+   alt=Copy image name in Images dashboard" caption="Copy image name in Images dashboard" max-width="60%"
+   %}

+Here's an example of the CLI command:
+`codefresh annotate image docker.io/codefresh-io/cli:latest -l coverage=75% -l tests_passed=true`

+To use this feature, make sure to upgrade to the latest CLI version.

 ### Pipelines: Octopus Deploy integration
 We're excited to announce the first set of official Codefresh steps for Octopus Deploy!